WOODSTOCK

 Purpose:

-Produce up to 50,000 meals per acre per year.
+Produce up to 150,000 meals per acre per year in our Market Garden area.

 Establish a youth training farm to empower young people with agricultural skills.